ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 ### Ordering capacity hosts

-1. Choose an appropriate server that meets the requirements for the capacity cluster hosts on the server list screen. **Note:** At a minimum, ESXi 5.5 requires a single dual-core processor, 4 GB of RAM, and 1 Gb Ethernet controller. <!--Click here for more information on vSphere ESXi minimums.)-->
+1. Choose an appropriate server that meets the requirements for the capacity cluster hosts on the server list screen. **Note:** At a minimum, ESXi 5.5 requires a single dual-core processor, 4 GB of RAM, and one 1 GB Ethernet controller.
 2. Select the appropriate data center (where the VLANs were created) to provision the ESXi servers and specify the following specifications for each option:
   * Quantity: 3
   * RAM: 128 GB
   * Operating System: VMware ESXi 5.5 ('No Operating System' if you are using [Installing VMware vSphere ESXi via Remote Console and Virtual Media](../vmware/installing-vmware-vsphere-esxi-remote-console-and-virtual-media.html))
   * Hard disk: Disks 1 & 2: 500 GB SATA in RAID 1
-  * Public Bandwidth: Private Network Only-> 0 GB bandwidth
+  * Public Bandwidth: Private Network Only > 0 GB bandwidth
   * Uplink Port Speeds: 10 Gbps Redundant Private Network Uplinks
 3. Click **Continue Your Order**.